Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 […] (Wu & Yu, 2012, vol. 1, p.
 382).

-So we see the rake has nine jade-like teeth and a bin steel body decorated with two golden rings and inscriptions of the sun, moon, and planets, as well as hexagram and eight-trigram symbols.
+So we see that the rake has nine jade-like teeth and a bin steel body decorated with two golden rings and inscriptions of the sun, moon, and planets, as well as hexagram and eight-trigram symbols.
 The exact position of the rings is not specified, but one online drawing shows them at each end of the rake head (refer back to fig. 8).
 This might be a reference to the rings capping the ends of Sun’s weapon.
-While the weight is not listed on the rake like the Monkey King’s staff, chapter 88 states it is 5,048 catties (wuqian ling sishiba jin, 五千零四十八斤; 6,566 lbs. / 2,978.28 kg), [11] or the weight of the Buddhist canon (Wu & Yu, 2012, vol. 4, p.
+While the weight is not listed on the rake like the Monkey King’s staff, JTTW chapter 88 states that it is 5,048 catties (wuqian ling sishiba jin, 五千零四十八斤; 6,566 lbs. / 2,978.28 kg), [11] or the weight of the Buddhist canon (Wu & Yu, 2012, vol. 4, p.
 200).
 [12]

 Since the rake’s literary description is more vague than that of Wukong’s staff, my normally strict views on the accuracy of the disciples’ weapons in various media don’t really apply in this case.
 This is especially true as even historical depictions are all over the place (fig. 11-13).
-I think the monstrous pig face on the rake from the 1986 TV show-inspired action figure is really neat (refer back to fig. 1).
+I think that the monstrous pig face on the rake from the 1986 TV show-inspired action figure is really neat (refer back to fig. 1).
 Another favorite of mine is the spiky rake from the ongoing manhua The Westward (Xixingji, 西行記, 2015-present) (fig. 13).

 The following two sections include a small sampling of what I consider to be the least and most accurate portrayals in past and modern media.
 These are presented in no particular order.

 3.1.
-The least accurate
+The Least Accurate

 1) Journey to the West (1996/1998) – It’s like the show’s creators purposely went in the opposite direction.
 Instead of big, black, and scary, they went with small, pink, and cute (fig. 14).